mscheepers/grunt-assert-command-line-tasks/README.md

 npm install grunt-assert-command-line-tasks --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be called inside your Gruntfile with this line of JavaScript:

 ```javascript
 require('grunt-assert-command-line-tasks')(grunt, ['list', 'of', 'protected', 'tasks']);